What you need to know about Medicare enrollment periods

 Tip: If you’re happy with your Medicare plan, you don’t have to change.
 Most Medicare plans automatically renew on January 1.

-From January 1 to March 31 each year, you can change your Medicare Advantage plan.
+From January 1 to March 31 each year, you can change your Medicare Advantage plan during the Medicare Advantage Open Enrollment Period.
 You can switch to another Medicare Advantage plan with or without drug coverage or go back to Original Medicare.
 You can also join a prescription drug plan.

-Your new coverage will start on the first day of the month after you make your change.
+Your new Medicare health coverage will start on the first day of the month after you make your change.

 Tip: If you go back to Original Medicare, you can also add a Medicare Supplement plan.
 But if you’re past the six-month Medicare Supplement Open Enrollment Period, you might have to answer health questions to qualify.